zuiko21/minimOS/hard/acapulco.md

 ### VGA compatibility and the 6845

-As previously metioned, fully VGA compatibility will only be achieved thru the use of a standard 25.175 MHz oscillator.
+As previously metioned, fully VGA compatibility can only be achieved thru the use of a standard 25.175 MHz oscillator.
 The project is to be made using a 6445 CRTC and no further issues should occur; however, in case a classic 6845 is used, another problem can arise: it produces a **fixed length** (16 lines) *vertical sync* pulse, which